DanGriswold/.emacs/README.md

 # Description

 My .emacs file, plus any other needed or example files.
-This is not a programmer&rsquo;s .emacs, but one that has been cultivated by a writer and pastor who works mostly in org-mode and AucTeX.
+This is not a programmer&rsquo;s .emacs, but one that has been cultivated by a writer and pastor who has been using Emacs for 15 years or more and works now mostly in org-mode and AucTeX.

 # Significant features